 A Christmas gift card is a popular option to enable your loved ones to spend at their favourite stores, although there are hidden rip-offs you need to know.

-Given the way the high street is with so many firms going bust all the time, it is something you need to give careful consideration to.
+The state of the high street is increasingly precarious with firms going in to administration every week, so this is something you need to give careful consideration.

 Customers are being short-changed because some cards expire within just 6 months.
 Others carry hidden fees that quickly make them worthless.
 The Government is seeking a minimum 2 year expiry period and fairer terms and conditions, as cards often do not even carry use-by dates.

 Gift cards are risky.
 If a firm goes bust, you lose your money and it can be incredibly difficult to find out when a gift card expires.